Automobile insurance can get pretty complicated. There are a lot of coverage types available to us as consumers.

 Many insured mistakenly believe their car is covered in the event described above if they have basic uninsured motorist or underinsured motorist coverage, also known as UMBI; the BI standing for bodily injury.
 This is not the case.

 What if I have collision coverage?

-A couple items to note about uninsured motorist property damage and collision coverage:
+A few notes about uninsured motorist property damage and collision coverage:

 – UMPD may be mandatory – depending on which state you live in.

 – UMPD may be automatically added to your policy unless you specifically reject it when you purchase coverage – again depending on which state you live in.

 – If you have a multi-vehicle policy, but do not purchase collision on every vehicle, UMPD may be a good idea – the “liability only” vehicle (the one without collision or comprehensive coverage) will be covered if it is damaged by an at-fault driver (not by you as the owner- you would need collision coverage for that).

 – UMPD cannot be purchased for only one vehicle per policy; it is liability coverage and therefore applies to every vehicle – you cannot do a mix-n-match of collision and UMPD by vehicle to save money.
 To be clear; you can pick and choose which cars to have full coverage on.

 – UMPD usually carries a $250 deductible – you may not get the choice to raise it in order to lower your insurance premium.